 § -6 Investments.
-Nothing in this chapter shall prohibit a permitted trustee from diversifying trust assets; provided that a permitted trustee shall be authorized to invest only in permitted property, as defined in this chapter.
+Nothing in this chapter shall prohibit a permitted trustee from diversifying trust assets; however, a permitted trustee shall be authorized to invest only in "permitted property" as defined herein.

 § -7 Retained interests of transferor. (a) A permitted transfer shall be subject to this chapter notwithstanding a transferor's retention of any or all of the powers and rights described in section -5(c) and notwithstanding the transferor's service as investment advisor pursuant to section -5(e)(3).